City-of-Helsinki/haitaton-backend/scripts/gis-material-update/README.md

 Materials are expected to be previously fetched to local directory.

 Intersection is computed using OGR VRT driver in actual fetch operation.
-Due to large area in OSM material, computation takes tens of minutes to complete.

 ## Run processing